Strong cosmic censorship in spherical symmetry for two-ended asymptotically flat initial data I. The interior of the black hole region: Introduction

 On the space of admissible initial data sets, we define a scale of weighted-$C^{k}$-type distances (see Definition~\ref{def:adm-top}).
 The notion of genericity used in the precise version of Theorem~\ref{main.theorem.both} (see Theorem~\ref{cor:scc} and the ensuing statements) is defined (roughly) as being open relative to a weighted-$C^{1}$-type distance, and dense relative to a weighted-$C^{\infty}$-type distance.

 .5em The proof of Theorem~\ref{main.theorem.both} can be roughly divided into the following five steps:

 \pfstep{Step 1: An a priori boundary characterization \cite{Kommemi} (Theorem~\ref{thm:kommemi})} Thanks to the future admissibility and asymptotic flatness conditions, we may apply a result of \cite{Kommemi} (or more precisely, by an adaptation of \cite{Kommemi} to the $2$-ended case in \cite{D3}) to show that the maximal globally hyperbolic future development $(\calM, g, \phi, F)$ of every admissible initial data set must have a black hole (interior) region $\Int = \Int_{i^{+}_{1}} \cup \Int_{i^{+}_{2}} \cup \Int_{nonpert}$\footnote{For the definition of $\Int_{i^{+}_{1}}$, $\Int_{i^{+}_{2}}$, see Step~2(b).
-Then we define $\Int_{nonpert} = \Int \setminus (\Int_{i^{+}_{1}} \cup \Int_{i^{+}_{2}})$.} and an exterior region $\Ext = \Ext_{1} \cup \Ext_{2}$ with $2$ connected components $\Ext_{1}$, $\Ext_{2}$ corresponding to the $2$ asymptotically flat ends of $\boldsymbol{\Sgm_{0}}$.
+Then we define $\Int_{nonpert} = \Int \setminus (\Int_{i^{+}_{1}} \cup \Int_{i^{+}_{2}})$.} and an exterior region $\Ext = \Ext_{1} \cup \Ext_{2}$ with $2$ connected components $\Ext_{1}$, $\Ext_{2}$ corresponding to the $2$ asymptotically flat ends of the initial hypersurface.
 Each connected component of the exterior region has a complete future null infinity (denoted by $\NI_{1}$ and $\NI_{2}$, respectively) and approaches a connected component of the exterior region of a subextremal Reissner--Nordstr\"om spacetime.
 Moreover, the future boundary of the black hole region can be characterized.
-In fact, the quotient $\calQ = \calM / SO(3)$ of the maximal globally hyperbolic future development must be given by one of the two Penrose diagrams in Figure~\ref{fig:main.structure}, where we refer the reader to Theorem~\ref{thm:kommemi} for the notation.
+In fact, using also the results of \cite{D2} and the fact that the charge is non-vanishing, the quotient $\calQ = \calM / SO(3)$ of the maximal globally hyperbolic future development must be given by one of the two Penrose diagrams in Figure~\ref{fig:main.structure}, where we refer the reader to Theorem~\ref{thm:kommemi} for the notation.

 Combining this theorem with results in \cite{D2, DRPL}, it can be shown that the only way that the spacetime can be $C^2$-future-extendible is if there is an extension ``through the Cauchy horizons $\CH_{1} \cup \CH_{2}$''.
 This is what we will have to rule out in the generic scenario.